 Building better energy performance

-NEEA’s Building Operator Certification (BOC) Expansion provides skill enhancement training to improve building energy performance through operation and maintenance best practices for HVAC, lighting, and controls systems.
+NEEA’s Building Operator Certification (BOC) Expansion program provides technical training to improve energy performance for commercial and industrial buildings through operation and maintenance best practices for HVAC, lighting, and controls systems.

 In an effort to reach more organizations and companies that operate buildings in the Northwest, NEEA partnered with BOC’s national program.
 NEEA’s Regional BOC Expansion initiative aims to accelerate adoption of energy efficiency practices by addressing market barriers to participation in BOC, such as lack of time, ability to pay, lack of service in rural markets, lack of awareness, and product performance standard.
 The goal of the initiative is to increase the value placed on BOC by employers and operators, which will lead to persistent energy savings over time.